There are a bunch of excellent power racks on the market right now.

 I think the biggest reason I recommend this is the flat-foot base design.

-Not having to bolt the rack down is a huge selling point for those training in their garage.
+Not having to bolt down power racks is a huge selling point for those training in their home gyms.

-One of the most recurring statements I noticed is just how stable this rack is.
+One of the most recurring statements I noticed is just how stable this squat rack is.

 The Rogue RM-6 Monster Rack is quite literally a monster!

-This is by far their top rack, and the fact that it’s a 6 post rack with 8 plate storage means even the base model is worth it!
+This is by far their top squat rack, and the fact that it’s a 6-post squat rack with 8 plate storage means even the base model is worth it!

 Here are just a few of the main reasons I recommend this deluxe power rack over others in this price range.